Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 Kotlin Multiplatform, developed by JetBrains, has emerged as one of the most significant Android Studio alternatives for teams that want to share business logic across platforms while keeping native UIs.
 Unlike Flutter or React Native, KMP does not replace native UI development — it lets you write shared code in Kotlin for networking, data models, business rules, and state management, while each platform retains its native UI layer (Jetpack Compose for Android, SwiftUI for iOS).

 This approach gives teams the best of both worlds: the performance and platform fidelity of native apps with the efficiency of shared business logic.
-Google has officially endorsed Kotlin Multiplatform for Android development, and Compose Multiplatform 1.10 now includes a common @Preview annotation, Navigation 3 support on non-Android targets, and bundled stable Compose Hot Reload updated Mar 2026 .
+Google has officially endorsed Kotlin Multiplatform for Android development, and Kotlin 2.3.21 with Compose Multiplatform 1.10.3 now includes a common @Preview annotation, Navigation 3 support on non-Android targets, and bundled stable Compose Hot Reload updated May 2026 .
+The Jetpack Compose April 2026 release introduced host-level services directly through compose-runtime, removing the need for libraries to depend on compose-ui for lookups and better supporting Kotlin Multiplatform.
 Compose Multiplatform for iOS reached Stable status with version 1.8, making KMP a complete solution for mobile development.

 Why choose Kotlin Multiplatform over Android Studio alone: